hawtio/website/src/docs/faq.md

 All that's required for Hawtio to connect to any remote JVM is that a [jolokia agent](http://jolokia.org/agent.html) is attached to the JVM you wish to connect to.
 This can be done in various ways.

-Firstly if you are using [Fuse](http://www.jboss.org/products/fuse) or [Apache ActiveMQ 5.9.x or later](http://activemq.apache.org/) then you already have jolokia enabled by default.
+Firstly if you are using [Red Hat Fuse](https://developers.redhat.com/products/fuse) or [Apache ActiveMQ 5.9.x or later](http://activemq.apache.org/) then you already have jolokia enabled by default.

 If a JVM has no jolokia agent, you can use the **Local** tab of the **Connect** menu (in 1.2.x or later of **hawtio-default.war**).
 The Local tab lists all local Java processes on the same machine (just like JConsole does).